Frequently Asked Question for PLS Program

 you can simply put a -1 for the onset field, (and put a 1 for

 the length of Blocked fMRI).
-Then choose "Merge data of each
+Then in "Merge data" under session

-condition: across all runs" to create a datamat.
-Please ignore
+window, choose "Across All Runs" to create a datamat.
+Please

-the command line message saying "Scans -01 not included due
+ignore the command line message saying "Scans -01 not included

-to out of bound".
-You can not choose "Within each run only",
+due to out of bound".
+You cannot choose "Within each run only",

 since you do not have all the conditions filled for every